An elections worker wanted to serve her country. A stew of conspiracy ...

 Dealing with members of the elected county commission who distrust elections made the job even more difficult.

-Burgess was an extreme case of the types of challenges facing local election officials across the United States after four years of false claims that have undermined public confidence in elections and in those who run them.
-Election workers have faced harassment and even death threats and have taken extra security precautions this year that include adding bulletproof glass and panic buttons.
+Burgess was an extreme case of the types of challenges facing local election officials around the country after four years of false claims that have undermined public confidence in elections and in those who run them.
+Across the country, election workers have faced harassment and even death threats and have taken extra security precautions this year that include adding bulletproof glass and panic buttons.

-“I didn’t think I was going to be in a place that I am now — so front and center and a hotbed for this election, but I am grateful,” Burgess said, sitting in her living room and surrounded by inspirational Bible passages and Christian symbols.
+“I didn’t think I was going to be in a place that I am now -- so front and center and a hotbed for this election, but I am grateful,” Burgess said, while sitting in her living room surrounded by inspirational Bible passages and Christian symbols.
 “I’m grateful for the opportunity.
 I’m grateful that I am able to serve my country again.”

-Hanging on a wall was a decorative sign that read: “God doesn’t give us what we can handle, God helps us handle what we are given.”

-At home on a Friday night, Burgess sat down for dinner with her husband and a close friend whom she considers a brother.
-Her husband’s prayer over the meal included a request to keep Burgess and her team safe.

 The Washoe County election office sits inside a complex of government buildings a few miles north of downtown Reno.
 Burgess’ office, before she left, was adorned with American flags, a copy of the U.S. Constitution and red, white and blue decorative stars that read liberty, freedom and America.